State Law Background

 - Give law enforcement discretion to deny a concealed handgun permit.

-In 2013, Louisiana had the second highest number of gun deaths per capita among the states.
-886 people died from firearm injuries in Louisiana in that year.
+In 2014 (the last year for which data is available), Louisiana had the highest number of gun deaths per capita among all the states.
+890 people died from firearm injuries in Louisiana in that year.
 In addition, Louisiana plays a significant role in gun trafficking.
 Based on data published by Mayors Against Illegal Guns (“MAIG”), in 2009, Louisiana ranked 15th among the states in terms of the number of crime guns supplied to other states per capita.

 Louisiana Firearms Laws